ARTS - Art--Studio

 ARTS 251 Beginning Painting credit: 3 Hours.

 This studio course familiarizes students with basic oil painting materials, techniques, and concepts.
 Topics to be addressed include composition, color theory, historical painting techniques, illusionistic space, and paint handling and application.
 Exploration and discussion of the ways in which paintings make meaning.
-This course satisfies the 2D requirement in the Art Foundations curriculum.
 Additional fees may apply.
 See Class Schedule.
-Prerequisite: For art and design majors only.
+Prerequisite: Restricted to Art and Design majors.

 ARTS 252 Making and Meaning credit: 3 Hours.